lynixliu/SwiftAvroCore/README.md

 ]
 and then adding the appropriate SwiftAvroCore module to your target dependencies.

 To work on SwiftAvroCore itself, or to investigate some of the demonstration applications, you can clone the repository directly and use SwiftPM to help build it.
-For example, you can run the following commands to compile and run the example echo server:
+For example, you can run the following commands to compile and run the example:

 swift build
 swift test